vaidx/jm-jets-chatbot/README.md

 - kb-when-hear-back : The duration to get the application results
 - kb-work-exp : It is not a must to have work experience.
 Target are fresh graduates.

 ### Entities : like key words.
-They add context to an intent and improves the Bot intents detection.
+They add context to an intent and improve the Bot intents detection.
 -about
 -applicationTimeline
 -applyNow